near/docs/docs/community/contribute/nearcore.md

 sys     0m3.804s
 ```

-### Cache results from previous compilations using sccache
+### Cache results from previous compilations using sccache {#cache-results-from-previous-compilations-using-sccache}

 Requires installing sscache.
 If you want to compile sccache with `cargo install sccache` make sure you use stable version of Rust.